- Recurrent acute otitis media [middle ear infection] > 4 per year or 3 in 6 months

 If your child gets discharge from their ears, it is usually due to an upper respiratory tract infection.
 Your child should be placed on antibiotic drops if it continues for more than 24 hours.
 This can be prescribed by your GP.

-If the discharge continues for more than one week then contact our rooms as the surgeon will need to see you and likely suction out your childs ears
+If the discharge continues for more than one week then contact our rooms as your surgeon will need to see you and likely suction out your child’s ears.

 Initial follow up is one month after surgery then again approximately one year after the operation with a repeat hearing test.

 What if the grommets fall out?
 Grommets are designed to fall out.
 There is no need to worry.
-After the grommets have fallen out your child should have a repeat hearing test which is not urgent and then if their symptoms which necessitated grommets in the first place return then they should have them reinserted.
+After the grommets have fallen out your child should have a repeat hearing test and you should return to see your surgeon.